Joining the Plan

 4.

-The organization completes the Membership Guide and contacts the Plan secretariat.
+The organization fills out the Membership Guide and contacts the plan’s secretariat.

 5.

-The retirement committee approves membership in the Retirement Plan.
+The retirement committee approves membership to the retirement plan.

 6.

-The Plan transmits the information for the administrative implementation of the Plan.
+The plan provides the information for the administrative implementation of the plan.

 Membership Rules for Employees